-Thanks to the wide availability of potent anti-HIV combination therapy (commonly called ART-therapy antiretroviral or HAART), many HIV-positive patients are living longer and researchers increasingly expect that some of these people reach old age.
-HIV-positive people with advanced age, the risk of diabetes type 2 and other complications related to aging are likely to increase.
-The precursor of diabetes type 2 is insulin resistance and discuss this in the next opportunity.
+Due to the wide availability of potent anti-HIV therapy combination (commonly called ART-Antiretroviral Therapy or HAART), many HIV-positive patients are living longer, and researchers are increasingly hoping that some of these people will reach old age.
+With HIV-positive people with advanced age, the risk of 2-like diabetes and other aging-related complications are likely to increase.
+The precursor of 2 type diabetes is insulin resistance and we will discuss this in a near future.

-As part of a study (called HEPAVIH ANRS CO-13) researchers in Marseille and in other regions of France have been monitoring the health of HIV-positive patients co-infected adults with hepatitis C virus (HCV).
-The researchers collected information on participants through questionnaires, blood samples and more reports.
-Some of the questions posed to participants treated with the use of substances, including marijuana.
+As part of a study (called HEPAVIH ANRS CO-13) researchers in Marseille and other regions of France have been monitoring the health of HIV-positive adult patients co-infected with the hepatitis C virus (HCV).
+The researchers collected information from participants through questionnaires, blood samples and various evaluations.
+Some of the questions put to participants treated with substance use, including marijuana.

-The researchers found a statistical relationship between marijuana use and a possible decrease in insulin resistance risk.
+The researchers found a statistical relationship between marijuana use and a possible decrease in the risk of insulin resistance.

 The total number of study participants was 1.324 people.
-However, researchers excluded those with diabetes or insufficient data for the final analysis.
+However, researchers excluded those who had diabetes or insufficient data for the final analysis.
 This left 703 participants, who were the focus of this analysis.
-The profile of these 703 participants at enrollment was as follows:
+The profile of these 703 participants entering the study was as follows:

 - 68% Of men, 32% of women